About the centre

 Spotlight on: Marsh's Library

-Marsh's Library is one of the Centre's linked institutions, more of which are listed in the sidebar above.
+Marsh's Library is one of the centre's linked institutions.

 Marsh’s Library is a beautifully-preserved library of the Enlightenment located right in the heart of Dublin.
 It houses important collections of European books and manuscripts from the fifteenth to the eighteenth centuries.
 There are around 30,000 printed volumes, and 300 manuscripts.